anujeshify/Traffic-Counting-Program-using-YOLOv8/README.md

 ## Acknowledgments

-* Inspiration - This project was inspired by the need for accurate traffic analysis and management using concepts of deep learning and nueral networks.
+* Inspiration - This project was inspired by the need for accurate traffic analysis and management using concepts of deep learning and neural networks.